gyselax/gyselalibxx/docs/joss_paper/paper.md

 ## State of the Field

-Most established gyrokinetic simulations, such as GENE-X [@MICHELS2021107986] and GT5D [@Idomura_2009], are written in Fortran as stand-alone codes.
+Most established gyrokinetic simulations, such as GENE-X [@MICHELS2021107986] and GT5D [@Idomura2009], are written in Fortran as stand-alone codes.
 This  limits code sharing and reuse between projects.
-In contrast, many particle-in-cell codes are now developed around reusable libraries such as Smilei [@DEROUILLAT2018351] and AMReX [@AMReX_JOSS].
+In contrast, many particle-in-cell codes, such as WarpX [@VAY2018476], are now developed around reusable libraries like AMReX [@AMReXJOSS].
 To our knowledge, Gyselalib++ is the first such C++ library for gyrokinetic applications.
 The Fortran library SeLaLib [@selalib] plays a similar role in Fortran.